willake/vreactable/README.md

 python vreactable.py
 ```

 To build an executable file from the code.
+You can run `build.bat` (Windows only) or run

 ```
-pyinstaller -f vreactable.py
+pyinstaller -F vreactable.py

+# remember to copy config.ini and assets folder to the dist folder after building the software.

 ```

 The file will appear in the `dist` folder.